 The 2014 Christmas season marked the 50th anniversary of the longest-running, highest rated Christmas TV special in history: Rudolph the Red-Nosed Reindeer.
 To commemorate the anniversary, SDC unveiled an all-new Christmas light parade, led by Rudolph himself.

 Rudolph’s Holly Jolly Christmas light parade features nine musical floats, designed exclusively for Silver Dollar City and illuminated in a total of 100,000 LED multicolored lights.
 Park officials say they spent $1 million to develop the parade.
 Float themes include lovable huge drumming bears, cymbal-playing penguins, twirling ballerinas, a cowboy doll rocking on a hand-carved rocking horse, and of course Santa and Mrs. Claus.

 The parade is accompanied by 33 colorful costumed characters (including Rudolph’s friend Bumble the Abominable Snow Monster), 14-foot moose characters, 12-foot tall elves, and 10-foot candy canes, plus penguins, elves, and marching wooden soldiers.

 Check out more photos from the parade here.

 Rudolph’s Holly Jolly Christmas Light Parade Tips:

-- The parade runs twice most nights: 6 p.m. and 8 p.m. (or 7 and 9 p.m. on Saturdays — check the app for exact timing)
+- The parade runs twice most nights: 6 p.m. and 8 p.m. (this can change — check the mobile app for exact timing)

-- It begins on the east side of the park near the Red Gold Heritage Hall, passes through the Main Street square, and finishes near Powder Keg.
+- It begins on the east side of the park near the Grand Exposition/Red Gold Heritage Hall, passes through the Main Street square, and finishes near the Opera House/Powder Keg.